javier-caparo/nodejs-to-awsbeanstalk/README.md

  "start" : "node src/app.js",
  ```

+## things to check at AWS CodePipeline
+A IAM Role Service was created by Pipeline:
+AWSCodePipelineServiceRole-us-west-2-sharks-nodejs

+## things to check at AWS BeanStalk
 - Add AWS Elastic BeanStalk check the logs where the EBS is runnign the app ( exmaple 8080) , and add this to COnfiguration --> software , Environment as:
     port  8080